Grzegorz96/millionaire-app-backend/README.md

 ## Features to be implemented

-- Additional data validation on the backend.
-At the moment, data validation takes place only on the frontend.
 - Hashing of user passwords in the database.
 - Password recovery and change function via a code sent to email.
 - Questions added should not go directly to the "questions" table, but first to a substitute table, and only after the administrator's verification should they be transferred to the main table.